AnyChart/docs.anychart.com/Gantt_Chart_NEW/Live_Edit.md

 chart.getTimeline().periods().edit(true);
 ```

-Depending on the part of the chart, different types of editing are enabled:
+Depending on the part of the chart, different types of editing are enabled on it:

 <table>
 <tr><th>Part of Chart</th><th>Editing Data Grid Text</th><th>Editing Data Structure</th><th>Editing Elements</th></tr>